 Micro finance is the source of financial services for small businesses and entrepreneurs.
-This comes under Non-Banking Financial Company or NBFC and in a business of micro credit finance to small business and individuals.
+This comes under NBFC (Non-Banking Financial Company) and micro credit finance business to small business and individuals.
 In India, there are two kinds of business models that are involved in micro finance activities such as :

 Non profit NGOs like Society, Trust and Section 8 companies